The MCC: a decentralized and consortium-aware technology for simplifying distributed architectures

 In order to achieve this, it provides two basic services:

-The MCC works itself as a decentralised and distributed network, it is based on a Kademlia DHT.
+The MCC works itself as a decentralized and distributed network, it is based on a Kademlia DHT.

 In the MESH ecosystem, MCC would have the role of the communication enabler.
 Allowing edge nodes to be deployed anywhere while always keeping connectivity to the core services (such as the API).
 Nodes can now be anywhere in the network, even behind NATs, and still be accessible.
 There is no need to deploy everything on the same node.
 And since the service discovery allows more than one provider per service, it is very easy to add load balancing and redundancy in services.